AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 ## AEM Forms Edge Delivery Services Overview {#edge-overview}

-The following diagram illustrates how you can edit forms in Microsoft Excel or Google Sheets (Document-based Authoring ) and publish to Edge Delivery Services.
-It also shows the AEM publishing method using the Adaptive Forms Editor (AEM Authoring).

-![Edge Delivery Architecture](/help/edge/assets/AEM-forms-with-EDS-publishing.png)

 AEM Forms Edge Delivery services is a composable set of services that allows for a high degree of flexibility in how you author forms on your website.
 You can use both AEM content management with [AEM authoring](/help/forms/creating-adaptive-form-core-components.md) as well as [Document-based Authoring ](/help/edge/docs/forms/create-forms.md).
+AEM Forms Edge Delivery Services also provide a forms block, known as [Adaptive Forms Block](/help/edge/docs/forms/create-forms.md) to add a form to your Edge Delivery Services site.

 For example, you author forms directly in Microsoft Excel or Google Sheets and these spreadsheets are transformed into forms for your website.
 Any new form or form content, such as a new form field, is instantly available on your website without requiring a rebuild process.

+The following diagram illustrates how you can edit forms in Microsoft Excel or Google Sheets (Document-based Authoring) and publish to Edge Delivery Services.
+It also shows the AEM publishing method using the Adaptive Forms Editor (AEM Authoring).

+![Edge Delivery Architecture](/help/edge/assets/AEM-forms-with-EDS-publishing.png)

 AEM Forms Edge Delivery Services uses GitHub so customers can manage and deploy code directly from their GitHub repository.
 For example, you can write forms in either [Google Sheets or Microsoft Excel](/help/edge/docs/forms/create-forms.md) and the components of your forms can be developed by using CSS and JavaScript in GitHub.

 When you are ready, you can use the [AEM Sidekick](/help/edge/docs/forms/tutorial.md#preview-and-publish-your-content), a chrome browser extension, to preview and publish content updates.

 ![Install AEM SideKick](/help/edge/assets/install-aem-sidekick.png)

-AEM Forms Edge Delivery Services provides a forms block, known as [Adaptive Forms Block](/help/edge/docs/forms/create-forms.md) to add a form to your Edge Delivery Services site.

 The choice between the [Document-based Authoring ](#document-based-authoring-features) and [AEM authoring](#aem-authoring-features) depends on your specific requirements.